-Subd.
+- Subd.
 1. General.
-Requires cannabis, cannabis products, and hemp-derived consumable or topical products sold to customers or patients to be labeled according to this section and rules.
+Requires cannabis, cannabis products, and hemp-derived consumable or topical products sold to customers or patients to be labeled according to this section and rules. - Subd.

-Subd.
 2. Content of label; cannabis.
-Lists information that must be included on a cannabis label.
+Lists information that must be included on a cannabis label including a warning that use of cannabis can be hazardous to health and impair judgment. - Subd.

-Subd.
 3. Content of label; cannabis products.
-Lists information that must be included on a cannabis product label.
+Lists information that must be included on a cannabis product label including a warning that use of cannabis can be hazardous to health and impair judgment. - Subd.

-Subd.
 4. Additional content of label; medical cannabis and medical cannabis products.
-In addition to the applicable requirements in subdivision 2 or 3, lists information that must be included on a label for medical cannabis and medical cannabis products.
+In addition to the applicable requirements in subdivision 2 or 3, lists information that must be included on a label for medical cannabis and medical cannabis products. - Subd.

-Subd.
 5. Content of label; hemp-derived consumable or topical products.
-In addition to labeling requirements established by the Board of Pharmacy, lists information that must be included on a label for hemp-derived consumable or topical products.
+In addition to labeling requirements established by the Board of Pharmacy, lists information that must be included on a label for hemp-derived consumable or topical products. - Subd.

-Subd.
 6. Additional information.
 Lists additional information that a cannabis retailer, cannabis microbusiness, or medical cannabis business may provide to customers and patients by including the information on a label, by posting the information on the premises of the establishment, or by providing the information on a separate document.